 Nora Fischer is challenging the way we listen to the voice.
 The Amsterdam-based singer is renowned for her adventurous approach to live performance and her creative projects fusing classical and contemporary repertoire.
-This can range from traditional concert programmes to genre-defying collaborations – such as her debut album HUSH, which was released on Deutsche Grammophon in April 2018, and her upcoming work with Yo-Yo Ma's legendary Silkroad Ensemble.
+This can range from traditional concert programmes to genre-defying collaborations – such as her debut album HUSH, which was released on Deutsche Grammophon in 2018, and her work with Yo-Yo Ma's world-renowned Silkroad.

-Using her voice as a versatile instrument, Nora’s repertoire ranges from Monteverdi to the many compositions that have been written for her in the present day.
-Her “affinity with experimental classical styles and sharp dramatic instincts” (New York Times) have led to many collaborations with leading contemporary composers, including Louis Andriessen, Osvaldo Golijov, David Lang & Michel van der Aa.
+Using her voice as a versatile instrument, Fischer's repertoire ranges from Monteverdi to the many compositions that have been written for her in the present day.
+Her “affinity with experimental classical styles and sharp dramatic instincts” (New York Times) have led to many collaborations with leading contemporary composers, including Osvaldo Golijov, David Lang & Louis Andriessen.
+During the 2017/18 season, Nora signed with Universal Music and was nominated by the Concertgebouw to perform in major concert halls across Europe for the ECHO Rising Stars Tour.

 Working alongside celebrated guitarist Marnix Dorrestein (a.k.a.
 IX), one of Fischer’s long awaited dreams finally became reality: the redefinition of early music songs.
 This period has provided songs with an incredible beauty that are extremely close to the pop music of today, only with a performance practice that is usually far away from the ears of this generation.
 With this project, Nora places these songs in our time.
 Stripped of mannerisms, sung in a lower key and performed in the purest version: simple, timeless and intensely beautiful.
 Sometimes groovy and soulful, sometimes silent and soul piercing.
 Approached with the creativity of songwriters in the 21st century.